au-ts/libmicrokitco/README.md

 5. `BOARD`: one of Microkit's supported board, e.g. `odroid_c4` or `x86_64_virt`,
 6. `MICROKIT_CONFIG`: one of `debug`, `release` or `benchmark`,
 7. `CPU`: one of Microkit's supported CPU, e.g. `cortex-a53`, `nehalem`, or `medany`,
-10. `LIBMICROKITCO_MAX_COTHREADS`: maximum number of cothreads your system needs, and
+10. `LIBMICROKITCO_MAX_COTHREADS`: maximum number of cothreads your system needs,
+11. `LIBMICROKITCO_PREEMPTIVE_UNBLOCK`: opt-in flag of preemptive unblocking feature, and
-11. The variables as outlined in Prerequisite.
+12. The variables as outlined in Prerequisite.

 The compiled object filename will have the form:
 ```Make